A Representation Theoretic Explanation of the Borcea-Br\"and\'en Characterization: Polynomial Stability Theory

 \begin{lemma} For top-degree monic $p,q \in V_\R(n)$, $p \ll q$ if and only if the roots of $p$ and $q$ (denoted in increasing order by $(\alpha_k:1)$ and $(\beta_k:1)$, respectively) interlace on the real line in the following way:

 Further, if these equivalent conditions hold, then $\ll$ gives a total order on the top-degree monic elements of the span of $p$ and $q$ in $V_\R(n)$.
 This order is equivalently defined via the order of the $k^\text{th}$ largest roots, for any $k \in [n]$ such that $\alpha_k \neq \beta_k$. \end{lemma} \begin{proof} The fact that $p \ll q$ is equivalent to interlacing roots is the classical univariate Hermite-Biehler theorem.
 That $q$ has larger roots than $p$ can be obtained by the fact that the $(n-1)^\text{st}$ derivative of $q + ip$ must be $\UHP$-stable.
 Since both polynomials are top-degree monic, this $(n-1)^\text{st}$ derivative will be a complex linear combination of two linear terms.
-A simple computation determines how the roots of each of the terms compare.
+This complex linear combination is given as follows, where $s_q$ and $s_p$ denote the respective sums of the roots of $q$ and $p$: